SeanAbstract/gatsby-starter-netlify-cms/src/pages/faq/index.md

             - Step 3    Log into the Snowball Securities app click on "Transaction" - "more" - "account transfer" - "US stock account", fill in the phone number, select the original broker, enter the original broker’s account number
             - step 4 Confirm the transfer application with the original broker.
 If you receive the original broker transfer confirmation e-mail or text message, reply directly to confirm
         question: >-
-          I already have an account with other brokers, and I want to transfer my funds and positions to Snowball Securities.
+          I already have an account with other brokers, and want to transfer my funds and positions to Snowball.
 What should I do?
       - answer: >-
           We do not provide financial advice, and we encourage our clients to do their own searches and enjoy the fun of trading.
-        question: >-
-          Does Snowball Securities help investors to decide on what to buy and sell?
+        question: Does Snowball help investors to decide on what to buy and sell?
       - answer: >-
           Yes, and this is one of the reasons why we provide services online.
           Clients from different countries use our platform.
 However, there are a few restrictions on this including people who are tax residents of the United States.
 We encourage investors to contact us if they are living overseas and want to use our services.
-        question: Can tax residents of another country use Snowball Securities services?
+        question: Can tax residents of another country use Snowball services?
       - answer: >-
-          Snowball Securities is also a member of Snowball Group（“雪球集团”, Snowball).
+          Snowball is also a member of Snowball Group（“雪球集团”, Snowball).
           Snowball Group's investment and communication platform xueqiu.com is a leading investment social network and online trading platform in China with over 28 million users.
 It provides investors with cross-market and cross-species data information, news, and interactive communication services.
 These services cover China A shares, Hong Kong, and U.S. stock market.

           Incorporated in 2010, Snowball has raised more than US$170 million in four investment rounds since 2014 including US$120 million from Alibaba subsidiary, Ant Financial.
-        question: Who owns Snowball Securities?
+        question: Who owns Snowball?
       - answer: >-
-          With one account, Snowball Securities’ clients can buy and sell securities in some of the world’s largest companies.
+          With one account, Snowball clients can buy and sell securities in some of the world’s largest companies.
 We are one of the first firms in New Zealand to provide Kiwis with access to such a wide range of securities markets overseas.
 The most popular markets for our current clients are the SEHK, the NYSE and NASDAQ along with China A-shares - shares of mainland China-based companies that trade on the two Chinese stock exchanges, the Shanghai Stock Exchange and the Shenzhen Stock Exchange.
-        question: What securities can clients invest in through Snowball Securities?
+        question: What securities can clients invest in through Snowball?
       - answer: >-
           To gain exposure to some of the world’s largest companies, achieve investment diversification benefits and take advantage of fluctuating